sempare/sempare-delphi-streams/README.md

 The objective is to provide a Java streams / Linq like interface for Delphi leveraging record operators so that query expressions can look quite natural and be more functional with less side effects.

-The current implementation is incremental in supporting features and is not focused on performance/optimisation yet.

 Features include:
 - enumerating IEnumerable, TEnumerable, lists, dynamic arrays, TDataSet descendents
 - enumerating int and floating ranges, strings and bytes